szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Chat mode``: LlamIndex chat mode for use in query engine, default: context

-* ``Use ReAct agent for Tool calls in Chat with Files mode``: enable ReAct agent for tool calls in Chat with Files mode.
+* ``Use ReAct agent for Tool calls in Chat with Files mode``: Enable ReAct agent for tool calls in Chat with Files mode.

+* ``Display full agent output in chat window``: If enabled, a real-time output from agent reasoning will be displayed with the response.

-* ``Auto-retrieve additional context``: enable automatic retrieve of additional context from vector store in every query.
+* ``Auto-retrieve additional context``: Enable automatic retrieve of additional context from vector store in every query.

 **Embeddings**